tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 ops, and for instance can't just choose arbitrary implementation 2) If tensorflow implementation changes so needs downstream's.

+In this appendix we outline two possible paths forward to resolve these issues.

 ### Option 1: Stabilize Gradient Signature

 Option 1 basically revolves about allowing the composite_op to provide explicit list of side outputs that could possibly be required for the efficient gradient computation.
 The `tf.function` machinery would then validate that the signature actually matches the implementation and respect the order provided in the signature.
-Tool  would need to compute the side-output when providing its implementation.
+The downstream tooling  would need to compute the side-output when providing its implementation.

 This option means that we would not be able to significantly change the